15.1. JSON About

 Nonethere isnull

-listis known asarray(despite the same syntax)JSON has no
+listis known asarray(despite the same syntax)Works the same way as in Python

 ,is not allowed after the last element in list or object